 Under GST, the taxpayer can claim ITC of goods to pay GST on services and vice-versa.
 This was not possible under VAT or Service Tax.
 Further, the ITC mechanism removes the cascading effect i.e. tax on tax.
 The taxpayer can use the credit of tax paid at one stage of a supply chain to pay tax at a subsequent stage.
-Eg: IGST paid during manufacture of a product can be used for paying IGST or CGST and SGST on the sale of the same or any other product also.
+Eg: IGST paid on manufacture of a product can be used for paying IGST or CGST and SGST on the sale of the same or any other product also.

 The E-Credit Ledger or Input Tax Credit Ledger reflects the self-assessed Input Tax Credit from the monthly returns.
-It is shown under four categories i.e. IGST, CGST, SGST/UTGST and Cess.
+It has four categories i.e. IGST, CGST, SGST/UTGST and Cess.
 The taxpayer can use this balance for paying tax dues only.
-They cannot use it for paying dues of interest, tax, fee or penalty.
+They cannot use it for paying dues of interest, fee or penalty.

 ITC cannot be taken beyond the month of September of the following FY to which invoice pertains or date of filing of an annual return, whichever is earlier.
 The underlying reasoning for this restriction is that no change in return is permitted after September of next FY.